 On May 7, 2020, we acquired 100% of the issued and outstanding share capital of Keybase, a secure messaging and file-sharing company, for purchase consideration of \$42.9 million in cash.
-The acquisition helps us strengthen the security of our video communications platform by providing end-to-end encryption expertise that we plan to leverage as we develop and roll out an end-to-end encryption offering in the future.
+The acquisition helps us strengthen the security of our video communications platform by providing end-to-end encryption expertise.
 The acquisition has been accounted for as a business combination.

 In allocating the purchase consideration, \$24.3 million was attributed to goodwill, \$3.3 million to intangible assets, and \$15.3 million to other net assets acquired primarily consisting of cash and cash equivalents of \$16.4 million.
 The goodwill amount represents synergies related to our existing products expected to be realized from the acquisition and assembled workforce.
 The associated goodwill is not deductible for tax purposes.
 Acquired intangible assets consisted of developed technology with an estimated useful life of five years.
-The developed technology had a remaining useful life of 4.8 years as of July 31, 2020, and is amortized using the straight-line method over its estimated useful life.
+The developed technology had a remaining useful life of 4.5 years as of October 31, 2020, and is amortized using the straight-line method over its estimated useful life.